osmandapp/web/main/docs/user/map/tracks/index.md

 </Tabs>

-This tool allows you to view track information using graphs and maps.
+This tool provides a detailed analysis of track data using graphs and maps.

-- **Graph data (Y-axis)**: Altitude, Slope, Speed, [External sensors data](../../plugins/external-sensors.md), or a combination of the two (if data is available on the track).
+- **Graph Data (Y-axis)**: Displays Altitude, Slope, Speed, [External sensor data](../../plugins/external-sensors.md), or a combination (if available for the track).
-- **Graph dimension (X-axis)**: Distance, Time, Time of day.
+- **Graph Dimension (X-axis)**: Can represent Distance, Time, or Time of day.
-- **Tap/Slide**.
-Tap the Graph to display information about the track point and moving it along the Graph highlights the location of the point on the map and displays information about it in the bar.
+- **Tap/Slide Interaction**: Tap on the graph to display information about a specific track point.
+Sliding along the graph highlights the corresponding location on the map and shows details in the info bar.
-- **Scale**.
-Scale the Graph with a [two-fingers gesture](../../map/interact-with-map.md#gestures).
+- **Scaling**: Use a [two-finger gesture](../../map/interact-with-map.md#gestures) to scale the graph for more detailed viewing.

 ### Follow My Location